nilenso/kulu-backend/README.md

 ###### Elsewhere

-+ Go to http://www.elasticsearch.com/download/ and download the latest version of elasticsearch (assumingly as zip).
++ Go to http://www.elasticsearch.com/download/ and download the 2.4 version (assumingly as zip).

 + unzip it.